Cones of lines having high contact with general hypersurfaces and applications: Introduction

 \section{Introduction}

 Let $X \subset \mathbb{P}^{n+1}$ be a smooth complex hypersurface of degree $d\geqslant 2$.
 Given a point $p\in X$ and an integer $h\geqslant 2$, we consider the cone $V^h_p\subset \mathbb{P}^{n+1}$ swept out by lines having intersection multiplicity at least $h$ with $X$ at $p$.
-These cones reflect the geometry of hypersurfaces and occur in various issues, concerning both the local geometry of hypersurfaces (see e.g. \cite{GH, J1, J2}) and the study of their global properties, such as unirationality (\cite{Ci}) and their covering gonality, i.e. the least gonality of curves passing through a general point of $X$ (\cite{BCFS}).
+These cones reflect the geometry of hypersurfaces and occur both in the local geometry of hypersurfaces (see e.g. \cite{GH, J1, J2}) and in the study of their global properties, such as unirationality (\cite{Ci}) and their covering gonality, i.e. the least gonality of curves passing through a general point of $X$ (\cite{BCFS}).

 In this paper, we study the cones $V^h_p$ of general hypersurfaces $X \subset \mathbb{P}^{n+1}$, and we apply our results to achieve some bounds concerning the degree of irrationality of $k$--dimensional subvarieties of $X$ passing through general points of $X$, where we recall that the degree of irrationality of an irreducible variety $Y$ of dimension $k$ is the least degree of a dominant rational map $Y\dashrightarrow \mathbb{P}^k$.